Flying-Toast/swift-sucks/README.md

 Smart programmers that don't use Swift: 🖕

 # Meaningless Warnings
-Swift seems to think that in addition to actual warnings, compiler warnings should be used to tell the programmer about absolutely pointless things.
+Swift seems to think that in addition to actual warnings, compiler warnings should be used to tell the programmer about  pointless things too.
 ```Swift
 for i in 0 ...
 10 {
 	print("Swift sucks.")